jmoz/blog.jmoz.co.uk/source/_posts/2013-07-31-increase-your-twitter-followers.markdown

     print "First id %s last id %s" % (first_id, last_id)
 ```

 For `favorites_create()` we try to catch the exception that is thrown when you favourite an already favourited tweet (this happens a lot for retweets).
-For `search_and_fav()` we store some useful tweet id's that can be used for the `max_id` param and also count how many successful favourites we create.
+For `search_and_fav()` we store some useful tweet id's that could be used for the `max_id` param and also count how many successful favourites we create.

 Here's a gist of the full code: